-- 6.1 In accordance with RRS 50.4, a headsail is defined as a sail whose width, measured between the midpoints of its luff and leech, is less than 75% of the length of its foot.
-A sail whose width measured between the midpoints of its luff and leech is equal to or greater than 75% is a spinnaker.
+- 6.1 In accordance with RRS 55.4, a headsail is defined as a sail set forward of the mast spar, or of the foremost mast spar if more than one mast, where the measurement between the half luff point and the half leech point is less than 75% of the length of its foot.
+A spinnaker is a sail set forward of the mast spar, or of the foremost mast spar if more than one mast, where the measurement between the half luff point and the half leech point is equal to or greater than 75% of the foot length.
 A sail tacked down behind the foremost mast is not a headsail. - 6.2 All headsails and staysails, except spinnaker staysails, shall be fully attached to stays, except while being set or struck.
-A sail is defined as "fully attached" to a stay when it is secured to the stay by at least four evenly-spaced hanks or other attachments, or is continuously secured to the stay by a luff-rope in a groove or other continuous attachment. - 6.3 Only one headsail may be flown on each stay in the fore-triangle at a time.
-This requires that when sail changes are made, the sail to be replaced must be dropped to the deck before its replacement is set on the same stay.
-This changes RRS 50.1. - 6.4 In accordance with RRS 50.3 (c), a headsail may be sheeted or attached at its clew to a spinnaker pole or whisker pole, provided that a spinnaker is not set.
-When a pole is used to wing out a jib, its length can be up to 110% of 'J' without affecting CRF rating.
+A sail is defined as "fully attached" to a stay when it is secured to the stay by at least four evenly-spaced hanks or other attachments, or is continuously secured to the stay by a luff-rope in a groove or other continuous attachment. - Only one headsail may be flown on each stay in the fore-triangle at a time.
+This requires that when sail changes are made, the sail to be replaced must be dropped to the deck before its replacement is set on the

-- 6.5 A yawl or ketch racing under a non-spinnaker rating shall not fly a mizzen spinnaker, but may fly a mizzen staysail.
+- same stay.
+This changes RRS 55.1. - 6.4 In accordance with RRS 55.3 (a), a headsail may be sheeted or attached at its clew to a spinnaker pole or whisker pole, provided that a spinnaker is not set.
+When such a pole is used to wing out a jib, its length may not exceed 110% of 'J' unless reflected on the CRF certificate. - A yawl or ketch racing under a non-spinnaker rating shall not fly a mizzen spinnaker, but may fly a mizzen staysail.
 Any yacht that flies a mizzen spinnaker must race under a spinnaker rating.
 A mizzen staysail is an off wind sail hoisted from the mizzen mast whose mid-girth is less than 75% of its foot length.
-A mizzen spinnaker is an off wind sail hoisted from the mizzen mast whose mid-girth is equal to or greater than 75% of its foot length. - 6.6 On schooners, a fisherman or gollywobbler is permitted. - 6.7 A yacht shall not fly any sail whose dimensions exceed those shown on her CRF 2020 Certificate, and no headsail may be flown outside the limits defined by the IG (P2), J, and LP% shown on that certificate.
+A mizzen spinnaker is an off wind sail hoisted from the mizzen mast whose mid-girth is equal to or greater than 75% of its foot length. - 6.6 On schooners, a fisherman or gollywobbler is permitted. - 6.7 A yacht shall not fly any sail whose dimensions exceed those shown on her CRF 2021 Certificate, and no headsail may be flown outside the limits defined by the IG (P2), J, and LP% shown on that certificate.